-- a) CPR Certification for the Professional Rescuer, or CPR Pro with AED, or CPR for the Healthcare Provider with AED - b) Basic First Aid

-Certification is to be obtained through the American Heart Association, the American Red Cross, or the American Safety and Health Institute, and all courses are to be completed in person (online certification is not acceptable.)
+a) CPR Certification for the Professional Rescuer, or CPR Pro with AED, or CPR for the Healthcare Provider with AED and b) Basic First Aid must be on file prior to the first day of MED 220S.
+Certification is to be obtained through the American Heart Association and all courses are to be completed in person (online certification is not acceptable.)